 For marketers, these changing attitudes obviously come with challenges.
 In these days of data-driven marketing and advertising, there is a real obsession regarding customer data, coming from myriad applications and being used in multiple systems with adtech and martech (or madtech if you will) spending accounting for an all-time high percentage of the CMO’s budget.

 To be transparent and able to comply with existing regulations, one thing that became clear with the introduction of the General Data Protection Regulation is that you need to know where all the data is.
 It’s the first step.
-That simple fact actually was one of the drivers of the Customer Data Platform (CDP) market in Europe.
+That simple fact actually was one of the drivers of Customer Data Platforms in Europe.

 The link with CDPs also comes to mind as the AMA mentions some of the ‘transformative marketing technologies’ where customer data play explicitly: the AMA particularly recommends marketers to ‘amplify brand trust and become unmatched champions of consumer privacy’ in the growing intersection of the Internet of Things (IoT), adtech, and artificial intelligence (AI).
 Looking at the various martech and adtech categories tackled in the research and mentioned below, the dimension of increasing touchpoints made possible by these technologies and typically another key reason for the adoption of a CDP is clearly present, as are perceptions regarding some of the reasons why CDPs are used.